guisaldanha/autochangelog/README.md

 # AUTOCHANGELOG

-autochangelog is a tool to automatically generate changelogs from git commits.
+Autochangelog is a tool to automatically generate changelogs, like [this](CHANGELOG.md), from git commits.

 ## What is this?